hanino87/requests_with_python_training_with_hannes/README.md

-# API Testing with Python
+# API Testing with Pythons request module

 This repository contains Python script that test a simple endpoints of a local API, such as `/health`, `/signup`, `/login`,.
 The tests are performed using the `requests` library.